-I repeat, the RBNZ capital plans are NOT about operational risk.
+Again, the RBNZ capital plans are not about operational risk.

 In a bizarre move, the Reserve Bank today posted a note on its website informing us that it revoked ANZ’s accreditation to model its own operational risk capital requirement.
 It did so on a sunny afternoon, during trading hours, at lunch time.
 It beggars belief.

 More worrying is this line: “ANZ’s directors have attested to compliance despite the approved model not being used since 2014.
 The fact that this issue was not identified for so long highlights a persistent weakness with ANZ’s assurance process.”
-Can I please remind the Reserve Bank that the quality of the banking system as perceived by the public, investors, and depositors is a joint responsibility of the banks and the supervisor/regulator?
-Thank you.
+I doubt if this line of reasoning has been made in good faith.
+The quality of the banking system as perceived by the public, investors, and depositors is a joint responsibility of the banks and the supervisor/regulator.

 Today’s revocation announcement prompts some important questions.
 Has the RBNZ been sitting on this bad news to release it just four hours before the capital plans submission deadline?
 What else does the RBNZ have in store for us?
 Will other banks follow?
 How does this announcement contribute to financial stability?